-Medieval Kitzbuhel, with its cobbled streets, frescoed buildings and heavily buttressed walls is renowned for being the most scenic ski town in the whole of the Alps.
-It’s not an accolade that is solely confined to winter.
+Medieval Kitzbühel is well known for its good looks.
+In fact, many would say that, with its cobbled streets, frescoed buildings and heavily buttressed walls, it’s the prettiest ski town in the Alps.
+It’s not an accolade that’s solely confined to winter.

 This is very much a year-round resort.
-Summer here is sensational, with hiking, biking, golf, and watersports at the top of the daily menu of activities – which tend to be invigorating rather than genuinely white-knuckle in character.
-Mind you, it’s not all about ridge-top walks, riverside picnics and wild swimming.
-Take a walk down the famous Hahnenkamm ski-racing course, and you’ll discover the other, hell-for-leather side of Kitzbuhel’s personality.
+The summers are green and gorgeous, with hiking, biking, golf, and watersports at the top of the daily menu of activities – which tend to be invigorating rather than genuinely white-knuckle in character.
+But it’s not all about ridge-top walks, riverside picnics and wild swimming.
+Take a walk down the famous Hahnenkamm ski-racing course, and you’ll discover the other, hell-for-leather side of Kitzbühel’s personality.